elshenak/interview-questions/frontend/react-nextjs-btc-address-chart/README.md

 (`pages/api/btc-addresses`)
   * Format the CSV and return JSON timeseries for your charting engine
   * Call the API to load the data inside of your react component
-* Make the chart look nice and clean (either by utilizing the example as a design template or give it your personal UI touch)

 ## Bonus Points

 * Add buttons and filter functionality to filter the chart by YTD, 12M, 3M and 1M.